ByAUJay

 Infra choices that won’t corner you later

-- Permit2 address management: hardcode the canonical address and monitor vendor advisories; many ecosystems document it as canonical across supported EVMs. (docs.uniswap.org)
+- Permit2 Address Management: Remember to hardcode the canonical address and keep an eye on vendor advisories.
+Most ecosystems provide documentation confirming it as the canonical address across supported EVMs.
+You can read more on this topic here.

 Security and auditability checklist (use this verbatim)

-- Encode each step as a direct call into the destination protocol (DEX, staking vault, bridge) so native events are emitted and indexers remain accurate.
+- For each step, encode it as a direct call to the destination protocol (like a DEX, staking vault, or bridge) so that native events are triggered and indexers stay on point.

 Cost realism: what batched UX actually costs